AbrahamSue/vim-motion-custom-define/README.md

 ## Introduction
   This is vim plugin project that provides a in one line search and jump motion, like f but accepts up to two characters.
 There are several existing vim plugin that support a montion with 2 or more characters, e.g. vim-easymotion, vim-sneak, and vim-seek.
 Easymotion and sneak are cross line boundry motion, while vim-seek works within current line.

   Cross line motion has a different application scenario, I personally keep easymotion-s2 on \<Leader\>s, which is very useful.
 Current line two characters montion will be more quick and column move focused.
-I was using vim-seek on my key 's/S', but it doesn't support visual mode and operator-pending mode, and doesn't work with ';,' repeator so far.
-So I wrote this plugin.

   * Support *visual mode* motion
   * Support *operator-pending* mode motion